the episode

 Kimberly Faith: Right.

-John McLarty: And, like, you know, ignore them next time they come you know?
+John McLarty: And, like, you know, ignore them next time they come, you know?

-Kimberly Faith: You can’t because you don’t.
-Because your mindset isn’t about you.
+Kimberly Faith: You can’t because you don’t, because your mindset isn’t about you.
 It’s about all the mercy you’ve received and the grace you’ve received from God.

 Lynn McLarty: Yeah.
-I was thinking too that, those that fear God and I was thinking what I had this picture in my mind of taking a candle and going into places that you fear and let your light shine.
+I was thinking too, those that fear God and I was thinking, I had this picture in my mind of taking a candle and going into places that you fear and let your light shine.
 Like, you might fear like Kim did talking to this rich guy.
-Mhmm.
-Or we might fear going and talking to a homeless person.

-But if we let our light shine, it it’s showing mercy to them because they’re seeing that.
+Lynn McLarty: Or we might fear going and talking to a homeless person.
+But if we let our light shine, it’s showing mercy to them because they’re seeing that.
 They’re being drawn to that light.
-Mhmm.
-And that’s the merciful thing we can do is have them drawn to to Jesus.
-Right.

-Not to us, but we’re the instrument God uses to draw them to Jesus.
+Lynn McLarty: Not to us, but we’re the instrument God uses to draw them to Jesus.

 John McLarty: Amazing.
 That’s actually liberating.

-Kimberly Faith: Yeah.
-It is.
+Kimberly Faith: It is.
 Yes.

 John McLarty: In our behavior.
-Yeah.
-Because we just

 Lynn McLarty: We don’t have to fear.

-John McLarty: We don’t have to fear.
+John McLarty: Right, We don’t have to fear.

 Lynn McLarty: Yeah.

-Kimberly Faith: So when the Bible tells us to fear God, it’s not to be afraid of God, but rather to fear the loss of his our sense of his presence.
+Kimberly Faith: So when the Bible tells us to fear God, it’s not to be afraid of God, but rather to fear the loss of our sense of his presence.
 You know?
 We would rather be in God’s presence than to be anywhere else.
-And and it is unrighteousness that takes us from his presence or the the sense of his presence.
+And it is unrighteousness that takes us from his presence or the sense of his presence.
 I like to say the sense of his presence because God is if we’re born again, he’s always present.

-Lynn McLarty: cup, God continues to fill it.
+Lynn McLarty: When we empty our cup, God continues to fill it.

 Lynn McLarty: Yes.
-So he just we pour mercy out.
+So he just, we pour mercy out.
 He’s pouring mercy in.

 Now he just let him experience what it feels like to live with debt.
-He ex he let him experience what that he he did not what he missed out by failing to be merciful.
-Mhmm.
-And that’s what we do when we hold grudges, when we we we insist on exacting debts from people, whatever that looks like.
-You know?
+He let him experience what he missed out by failing to be merciful.

-John McLarty: think there’s a truth there that and we’ve received mercy that can never be taken back because we’re eternally saved.
-Right.
-So we receive mercy from God.
-But then as Christians, I think if we’re unmerciful, our life is just this can be this bitter cycle of not in the mercy cycle.
+John McLarty: So we receive mercy from God.
+But then as Christians, I think if we’re unmerciful, our life is just this bitter cycle of not in the mercy cycle.
 But if we’re forgiving, I think that puts us in a position where, of course, you know, trials and tribulations can always happen to us.

 John McLarty: But if we’re merciful towards others, God can pour out his mercy toward us in this life.